alrefaeomar/seb_test_2/README.md

 ## Introduction
 Since we are facing a pandemic right now, the need of a contactless measurement is a must.
-Thus, a good measurement for this is to have a Web application where Student can access their information and check what academic papers they need prior to attend to the institution.
+Thus, a good measurement for this is to have a Web application where Students can apply of their housing.

 ## Technologies Used
 * HTML